Ring-billed gull: Diet

 Ring-billed gulls forage in flight or pick up objects while swimming, walking or wading.
 They also steal food from other birds and frequently scavenge.
 They are omnivorous; their diet may include insects, fish, grain, eggs, earthworms and rodents.
 These birds are opportunistic and have adapted well to taking food when discarded or even left unattended by people.
 It is regarded as a pest by many beach-goers because of its willingness to steal unguarded food on crowded beaches.
 The birds congregate at beaches, marinas, docks and parks where people will hand feed them.

-The gull's natural predators are rats, foxes, dogs, cats, raccoons, coyotes, eagles, hawks, and owls.
+The gull's natural predators are rats, foxes, dogs, cats, raccoons, coyotes, eagles, hawks (although they have been seen in pairs chasing hawks), and owls.

 Status

 In the late 19th century, the ring-billed gull was hunted for its plumage.
 Its population has since rebounded and it is probably the most common gull in North America.
 The population was estimated in 2006 as 2.55 million birds.
+However, in 2021, a study measured the world population of ring-billed gulls at 1.2 billion, making it the third most populous wild bird worldwide.